truepele/VictoriaMetrics/docs/victoriametrics/README.md

      Whether to enable reading flags from environment variables in addition to the command line.
 Command line flag values have priority over values from environment vars.
 Flags are read only from the command line if this flag isn't set.
 See https://docs.victoriametrics.com/victoriametrics/single-server-victoriametrics/#environment-variables for more details
   -envflag.prefix string
-     Prefix for environment variables if -envflag.enable is set -eula
+     Prefix for environment variables if -envflag.enable is set -secret.flags array
+     Comma-separated list of flag names with secret values.
+Values for these flags are hidden in logs and on /metrics page -eula
      Deprecated, please use -license or -licenseFile flags instead.
 By specifying this flag, you confirm that you have an enterprise license and accept the ESA https://victoriametrics.com/legal/esa/ .
 This flag is available only in Enterprise binaries.
 See https://docs.victoriametrics.com/victoriametrics/enterprise/
   -filestream.disableFadvise